Efficiency, Security, Cloud & Collaboration

 KEY TRENDS

 The key areas and trends for the survey focused on security, mobility, cloud computing, analytics/BI, collaboration and efficiency to name a few.
 Also, where would a legal IT report be without the mention of AI.
-A good point made in this summary is that AI is changing, in fact reinventing, almost every job, not replacing.
+A good point made is AI is changing, in fact reinventing, almost every job, not replacing.
 It seems AI is still being pursued mainly by the big end of town, however.
 Here are the key trends as we see them.

-• Efficiency
+Efficiency

-• Security
+Security

 Internal collaboration tools for attorneys is on the rise with tools like Skype, Jabber, Teams, however using these tools to collaborate externally is on the decrease.
 The use of Extranets is on the rise with in-house developed systems on the decline.
 And large file transfer and file sharing in general looks on the increase.